Figuring out how to start over in life after a traumatic event like the loss of a loved one or a breakup is sometimes a saving grace.

 Whenever my mind was cluttered with unhealthy and unproductive thoughts, so was my physical environment.

-I haven’t truly adopted the idea of minimalism as yet but I see great merit in reducing the number of things, people and thoughts that are bad or toxic for self-growth.
+I haven’t truly adopted the idea of minimalism as yet, but I see great merit in reducing the number of things, people, and thoughts that are bad or toxic for self-growth.

-Total avoidance isn’t possible which is why it becomes your responsibility to say no to these things and people.
+Total avoidance isn’t possible, which is why it becomes your responsibility to say no to these things and people.

 Check out this article on the 10 toxic beliefs that are ruining your life.

-5. Draw up a 1-year future plan
+5. Draw up a plan for your future

 We live in a world that encourages instant gratification, despite how scarily troubling and problematic that may be.